kriyativeapps/secure_web_app/Security_Design.md

 npm run dev
 ```

-The frontend will be available at `http://localhost:3000` and will proxy API requests to `https://localhost:8000` using mTLS.
+The frontend will be available at `http://localhost:3000` and will make API requests to `https://localhost:8001/app/ui/*` over SSL.
+The App-API proxies these requests to `https://localhost:8000/system/api/v1/*` using mTLS.

 ## Troubleshooting